All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 Omics is a rapidly evolving, multi-disciplinary, and emerging field that encompasses genomics, epigenomics, transcriptomics, proteomics, and metabolomics.
 Each of these fields offers the possibility to understand and view biology from a global perspective in a way that was previously unthinkable.
 High-throughput methodologies can rapidly provide a global picture of the processes within cells at multiple levels, allowing for accelerated discoveries in health and disease.

 As sequencing technologies improve and costs decline, it’s imperative for biomedical researchers to build a foundational understanding of managing large omics datasets.
-This online course will cover the different omics areas, including their appropriate applications and experimental challenges.
+This online course, formerly known as Introduction to ‘Omics Research, will cover the different omics areas, including their appropriate applications and experimental challenges.

 Self-paced online videos and course work over six months